climatepolicyradar/climate-impact-hackathon-documents/README.md

 Welcome to the Climate Policy Radar (CPR) Hackathon Challenge!
 This repository contains essential documentation and resources to help you create innovative solutions that make climate law and policy information more accessible and actionable.

-Please note, these documents are work in progress!
+Please note, these documents are work in progress.
 While we have tried to be complete and correct, there may be mistakes or omissions.
-We would really appreciate letting us know so that we can fix them!
+Please let us know via issues on this repository.

 ## Table of Contents